- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-The dragon tree care is renowned for producing “dragon’s blood,” a viscous, red resin!
+The Dragon Tree of the Asparagaceae family is renowned for producing “dragon’s blood,” a viscous, red resin!
 The Tree was named after one of Hercules’ famous adventures of defeating a dragon with 100 heads.

 - Dragon Tree Care